China has reopened access to the remaining two UK pork producers affected by the Asian country’s Covid-linked restrictions.

-Defra suggested processed pork products such as sausages, bacon and offal shipped to China from the UK last year brought in £100m for local producers.
-A further £80m was derived from exports of “pork” and associated “products”, the government department said in a statement.
+Defra said in a statement that processed pork products such as sausages, bacon and offal shipped to China from the UK last year brought in £100m for local producers.
+A further £80m was derived from exports of “pork” and associated “products”.

 How well do you really know your competitors?